BIOGNL

 • Investments to strengthen the EU single market and address the vulnerabilities highlighted by the coronavirus pandemic.

-In this context, liquid natural gas LNG and BIOLNG (or biomethane) emerge as important solutions and promise a cleaner and more sustainable transportation future.
+In this context, liquid natural gas LNG and BIOGNL (or biomethane) emerge as important solutions and promise a cleaner and more sustainable transportation future.